 Jack Kelly will detail the mental health crisis confronting Wisconsin's dairy farmers.
 Already faced with financial difficulties, America's Dairyland was hit especially hard by the pandemic, and suicides and other mental health challenges have risen at alarming rates within the community.

-Areeba Shah’s project highlights the mental and physical toll the pandemic has taken on migrant farmworkers in Michigan and Ohio.
+Areeba Shah's project will highlight the mental and physical toll the pandemic has taken on migrant farmworkers in Michigan and Ohio.
 These workers often experience overcrowded living conditions, limited healthcare, and exploitive labor practices that put them at increased risk of COVID-19.

 Congratulations to our inaugural class of 2020 Post-Graduate Reporting Fellows!